qwertycoin-org/qwertycoin-docs/docs/README.md

+---
+title: README
+---

+Documentation for all things Qwertycoin

 ## About
 This repository is the **official** home of all Qwertycoin documentation and should be regarded as the *single source of truth* for all 'official' or officially supported Qwertycoin projects.
 Because of the distributed, open, community-driven nature of our development teams, we believe the easiest approach to managing our documentation is to organize all of it in this central repository.
 This helps to avoid duplication and inconsistency and relieves contributors from having to track down and edit multiple documents in multiple places.
 The community makes a best-effort to keep documentation accurate and up-to-date, but please be aware that it may not always reflect reality - code changes may be released before documentation is updated.